blox/blox/deploy/README.md

 $ docker-compose stop
 ```

-You should now delete the attached Amazon AWS components via the following command.
+You should now delete the attached AWS components via the following command.
 You should use the --stack-name of `BloxLocal` if you installed locally, and `BloxAws` if you installed on AWS.

 ```
 $ aws --region <region> cloudformation delete-stack --stack-name <BloxLocal|BloxAws>